The Journal of Julius Rodman: Plot

 The Journal of Julius Rodman is a fictionalized account of the first expedition across the Western Wilderness, crossing the Rocky Mountains.
 The journal chronicled a 1792 expedition led by Julius Rodman up the Missouri River to the Northwest.
 This 1792 expedition would have made Rodman the first European to cross the Rocky Mountains.
 The detailed journal chronicles events of the most surprising nature, and recounts "the unparalleled vicissitudes and adventures experienced by a handful of men in a country which, until then, had never been explored by 'civilised man'."

 Julius Rodman was an English emigrant who first settled in New York, then moved to Kentucky and Mississippi.
 His expedition which departed from Mills' Point up the Missouri River with several companions was described in a diary.
 The manuscript of the diary was submitted by his heir, James E. Rodman.

-Rodman is accompanied on his expedition by Pierre, Alexander Wormley, Toby, a Virginian, Andrew Thornton, and the Greely brothers, John, Robert, Meredith, Frank, and Poindexter.
+Rodman is accompanied on his expedition by Pierre Junôt; Alexander Wormley; Toby; Andrew Thornton; and the five Greely brothers, John, Robert, Meredith, Frank, and Poindexter.
 The party is described as "mere travellers for pleasure", abandoning commercial or pecuniary motives.
 They traveled by canoe and by a thirty foot long keelboat which was bulletproof.
 The travelers described the White Cliffs of the Missouri: "The face of these remarkable cliffs, as might be supposed, is chequered with a variety of lines formed by the trickling of the rains upon the soft material, so that a fertile fancy might easily imagine them to be gigantic monuments reared by human art, and carved over with hieroglyphical devices."
 In the final chapter, a ferocious attack by two grizzly bears on the expedition party is described: "We had scarcely time to say a word to each other before two enormous brown bears (the first we had yet encountered during the voyage) came rushing at us open-mouthed from a clump of rose-bushes."
 Their fierceness was detailed: "These animals are much dreaded by the Indians, and with reason, for they are indeed formidable creatures, possessing prodigious strength, with untamable ferocity, and the most wonderful tenacity of life."
 A member of the party, Greely, is attacked and mauled by one of the bears.
 Rodman and another member, the Prophet, assist him.
 They shoot the bear but cannot stop the attack.
 Subsequently, Rodman and the Prophet are attacked.
 Cornered on the cliff, they are saved from death by Greely, who shoots the bear at point-blank range: "Our deliverer, who had fought many a bear in his life-time, had put his pistol deliberately to the eye of the monster, and the contents had entered his brain."